rusenbb/GPT-Detector/README.md

 The `Scripts/` directory contains utility scripts used in this project:

 - `utils.py`: This file contains utility functions for handling transformer models.
 It includes functions to download, load, and save transformer models and their tokenizers (`get_model`), make predictions on a batch of sentences (`model_predict`), and evaluate model performance by computing accuracy, recall, precision, and F1-score (`eval_model`).

-## Progress

-The `progress.txt` file contains a log of the project's progress.

 ## Contributing